cjmayo/ntp/doc/source/drivers/driver37.rst

 date.
 The only way to fix this problem is GPS power cycling and ntpd restart after GPS power-up.

-After Jan,10 2000 my FG GPS unit start send a wrong answer after 10:00am till 11:00am.
+After Jan 10, 2000 my FG GPS unit start send a wrong answer after 10:00am till 11:00am.
 It repeat hour value in result string twice.
 I wroite a small code to avoid such problem.
 Unfortunately I have no second FG GPS unit to evaluate this problem.
 Please let me know if your GPS has no